ashleymays/Login-and-Registration-System/README.md

 ## Special Thanks
 Special thanks to [Hillary Nyakundi](https://github.com/larymak), whose [article](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/) helped me write this readme, [this website]("https://desktop.arcgis.com/en/arcmap/10.3/tools/supplement/pathnames-explained-absolute-relative-unc-and-url.htm") that taught me about directories and paths, and to the folks at Stack Overflow that taught me about the fstream library, file system library, and Github Markdown.

+## License
+This project is covered under the GPL License.